thkoch2001/tvlfyi_depot/docs/REVIEWS.md

 git push origin HEAD:refs/for/canon%wip
 ```

 TIP: Every individual commit will become a separate change.
-We do not merge
+We do not squash
 related commits, but instead submit them one by one.
 Be aware that if you are
 expecting a different behaviour and attempt something like an unsquashed subtree
 merge, you will produce a *lot* of CLs.
 This is strongly discouraged.